 Additional investment is being made to expand and strengthen the successful youth employment service, Transition to Work (TtW).
 From 1 July 2022, TtW will be the dedicated youth employment service in the New Employment Services Model.
 This will ensure more young people (aged 15-24) have access to specialist youth employment services and have the best opportunity to become work ready and secure employment.

 Current TtW contracts expire 30 June 2022.
 An open procurement will be undertaken in late 2021 to contract TtW providers for a period of five years, commencing from 1 July 2022.
 A consultation paper will be released prior to this procurement exercise.

 The Government is also investing $7.5 million over four years to continue the Youth Advisory Sessions (YAS) for young job seekers in Digital Services from 1 July 2022.
 Introduced as a time-limited measure in the 2020–21 Budget, the YAS is currently providing young people in Online Employment Services access to up to three advisory sessions to be delivered by TtW providers.

 In response to the COVID-19 pandemic, online employment servicing changed.
 For more information on these changes, you can refer to the participation fact sheets, or visit the Online Employment Services webpage.

 In March 2019, the Australian Government announced that the New Employment Services Model would replace jobactive in July 2022, featuring a licensing system.

 This licensing system will reform the traditional approach to procuring employment services providers and make it more flexible.

 The new model was informed by extensive collaboration with:

-Consultation and user-design is continuing during the New Employment Services Trial and during developing the final model.
+Consultation and user-centred design is continuing during the New Employment Services Trial and during the development of the final model.